Research in Astrophysics and Cosmology

 exploiting their emission over the whole electromagnetic spectrum and in gravitational waves.

-We are also strongly focused on the cosmological analysis of large-scale structure data to help
+We are also strongly focused on the theoretical development of novel cosmological models

 |